Frank-ZY-Dou/CASE/README.md

 ## Codes

 **Given the restrictions from the institute, please directly email me at frankzydou@gmail.com to obtain the reproducible code.
-Our reproducible repository includes CASE and the core code.
-It does not include the large-scale training skill partitioner and dataset.**
+Our reproducible repository includes the core code of CASE.
+It does not include the large-scale training skill labeler and dataset.**